About Veterinary Care in Hull

 - •Medivet Sutton on Hull (Chestnut House Veterinary Centre)

 There are 20 veterinary clinics in Hull, with an average Google rating of 4.6★.
-All 20 clinics treat dogs and cats.
-None offer farm or large-animal services.
-Eight clinics provide emergency or out-of-hours care, and there is 24-hour veterinary cover available locally.
-The clinics collectively have accumulated a total of 6632 reviews, and 13 of them offer veterinary nurse training, indicating a strong support for professional development.
+Among these, 18 clinics treat dogs and cats.
+Four clinics specifically offer farm or large-animal services.
+Eight clinics provide emergency or out-of-hours care, but there is no 24-hour veterinary cover available locally.

 Best Rated Veterinary Clinics in Hull, East Yorkshire